 Barred from retaining the old ‘Iron Church’ and clearing the debt on the nave’s construction in 1886, the parish embarked on an expansion programme, with phase after phase opened by a succession of dignitaries, as recorded in the parish magazines.
 The church hall opened in 1887, followed by Mission buildings in 1888. £3000 had been raised by 1892 and the decision was taken to go ahead with the chancel’s construction.
 Perhaps as a result of the overspend and debt of the nave, Dove Brothers were not invited back and instead the chancel’s foundations were laid in autumn 1892 by Rudd and Son of Grantham.
 The parish switched builders again, to Stephens and Bastow of Bristol, signing a contract not only to build the chancel, a screen on its south side and a high-altar reredos at its east end but also to add a side-chapel beside it, ceiling decoration and wood panelling in the nave and chancel and a full heating system.
 The total cost of all this in the contract was set at £6,300.
 It was argued by some that the church should build permanent vestry rooms at this point instead of spending money on a side-chapel, but Penfold argued for going ahead with the chapel since it could be used for weekday services.

+To make room for the chancel and chapel, the corrugated iron Mission Room on their future site was demolished.
 The 1120 lb foundation stone of the new chancel was laid on 24 June 1893 by the high-church luminary Viscount Halifax, father of the future Viceroy of India and rival to Winston Churchill.
 He was presented with an inscribed silver trowel for the ceremony and beside the stone was placed a bottle containing the silver coins of the year, the Order of Service, and a parchment roll with the following inscription:

 This Foundation Stone of the Chancel of St Michael’s Church, Camden Town, was laid by the Right Hon.
 Viscount Halifax, on St John Baptist’s Day, 24th June 1893.
 Edward B. Penfold Vicar; F. R. Humphreys, D. Winearls, Churchwardens; R. H. Gisburne, Treasurer.